Abraham Frères

 - Carl Blanke, Wuppertal, Germany (Envelope Manufacturer)

 - Hartmann & Mittler, Wien, Austria.
-(Ink factory)
+(Sealing wax, bottle wax, and ink factory)

 - Herczeg Geza, Chemische Fabrik, Budapest, Hungary.
 (Shoe polish, chemical factory)